OpenStackweb/osf-website/src/pages/openinfra-live/keynotes.md

   text: If you miss the OpenInfra Summit, this two day special edition of
-    OpenInfra Live is your only opportunity to meet the newest players to the OpenInfra space, interact with leaders of open source projects like [OpenStack](https://www.openstack.org) and Kubernetes to hear how the projects are supporting OpenInfra use cases like hybrid cloud, gain insight into public cloud economics and the role open source technologies play, and celebrate as we announce this year’s Superuser Awards winner.
+    OpenInfra Live is your only opportunity to meet the newest players to the OpenInfra space, interact with leaders of open source projects like [OpenStack]netlify cms (https://www.openstack.org) and Kubernetes to hear how the projects are supporting OpenInfra use cases like hybrid cloud, gain insight into public cloud economics and the role open source technologies play, and celebrate as we announce this year’s Superuser Awards winner.
 This will be the one time everyone will be coming together this year.
 Come interact with the global OpenInfra community—Live!
 statSection:
   leftColumn:
     title: What can you expect?